 Two examples from the very first chapter: Tiger Mask is attacked twice by civilians after inflicting a No-Holds-Barred Beatdown on another wrestler.
 The first attacker, being a child and the son of one of Tiger Mask's previous victims, gets the advice to try it again in ten years and on the ring, when he'll be stronger than his father.
 The second, being a knife-wielding adult, gets a karate chop on the neck as warning to anyone wishing to imitate that child.

-The Cape: Face wrestlers tend to this, but El Sicodelico is this trope incarnated.
+The Cape: Face wrestlers tend to this, but El Sicodelico more than the others.
 According to El Sicodelico, his brother Mil Mascaras is even more The Cape than him.

 Chekhov's Gun: Early on it's shown that Tiger Mask is quite proficient in the bridge position, the back suplex and the Tomoe Nage Judo throw.
 The Fujiyama Tiger Breaker includes a Tomoe Nage to start the move (and in fact he first had the idea when he used one and started kicking his foe because he knew a Tomoe Nage wouldn't be enough), and the manga-only Tiger V is the fusion of four different moves including the Tomoe Nage and the back suplex and need the ability to use the bridge position.

 Combat Pragmatist: Some of the greatest wrestlers are this, because, as explained by El Sicodelico, illegal manouvers interrupted before the referee ends counting to five are allowed.
 Tiger Mask becomes one after defeating El Sicodelico in a no-holds battle (that Sicodelico was actually winning when they weren't using illegal moves.
 Then Sicodelico started committing fouls and Tiger Mask replied in kind with his superior knowledge of those moves) and receiving this lecture.